AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Reference drawing because the description is confusing and hard to imagine
 </div>

 The team must first calculate the dimensions of the sand filter space which will make up a section of the overall apparatus.
-To do this, HorFi takes into account the velocity at which water moves through a sand filter and the desired flow rate of the system.
+To do this, HorFi (Horizontal Filtration Team) takes into account the velocity at which water moves through a sand filter and the desired flow rate of the system.
 Since creating a 1 L/s apparatus would take all semester, the team begins with a scale model at 0.1 L/s.

 <div class="alert alert-block alert-danger">
-Define HorFi
+~Define HorFi
 </div>

 Since the backwash velocity (V_backwash) is greater than the filter velocity (V_filter), it is the design constraint.
 With some math, the area of backwash (A_backwash) and area of flow (A_flow) may be calculated.